RabsonZimba/RabsonZimba/README.md

 - I'm @RabsonZimba
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning ML and Data Science
+- 🌱 I’m currently learning MSc Data Science at University of Essex online
-- 👯 I’m looking to collaborate on ML and Data Science
+- 👯 I’m looking to collaborate on Python, R-Programming and SQL